Chengpu0707/VarianceArithmetic/README.md

 ## Last Unit tests to run

-testCompare.py compares the results of Java, C++, and Python for the selected tests, and it should be run last.
+testCompare.py compares the results of C++, Java, and Python for the selected tests, and it should be run last.

+IPyNb/ExeTime.ipynb comoares the executioin speed of C++, Java, and Python.

 ## Outlier